eduardothomazi/Order-System-Spring-Heroku/README.md

 ## endpoint for findAll() products list:
 https://course-java-spring-udemy-eduar.herokuapp.com/products /{id} to findById()

-## There is also POST, DELETE and UPDATE functions.
+## There are also POST, DELETE and UPDATE functions.

 The project was made using this UML diagram.